-We believe no single government, non-profit, business, individual or organization can meet the needs of everyone in society BUT working in partnership on a large enough scale we believe we can create a tipping point in the cultural, social and economic norms that challenge our community.
+No single government, non-profit, business, individual or organization can meet the needs of everyone in society, but by working in partnership on a large enough scale we believe we can create a tipping point in the cultural, social and economic norms that challenge our community.